Towards Urban Planing AI Agent in the Age of Agentic AI: Abstract

 \section{Abstract}

-Generative AI, large language models, and agentic AI have emerged separately of urban planning.
+Generative AI, large language models (LLMs), and agentic AI have emerged separately of urban planning.
 However, the convergence between AI and urban planning presents an interesting opportunity towards AI urban planners.
-This paper conceptualizes urban planning as a generative AI task, where AI synthesizes land-use configurations under geospatial, social, and human-centric constraints.
-We survey how generative AI approaches, including VAEs, GANs, transformers, and diffusion models, reshape urban design.
-We further identify critical gaps: 1) limited research on integrating urban theory guidance, 2) limited research of AI urban planning over multiple spatial resolutions or angularities, 3) limited research on augmenting urban design knowledge from data, and 4) limited research on addressing real-world interactions.
-To address these limitations, we outline future research directions in theory-guided generation, digital twins, and human-machine co-design, calling for a new synthesis of generative intelligence and participatory urbanism.
+Existing studies conceptualizes urban planning as a generative AI task, where AI synthesizes land-use configurations under geospatial, social, and human-centric constraints and reshape automated urban design.
+We further identify critical gaps of existing generative urban planning studies: 1) the generative structure has to be predefined with strong assumption: all of adversarial networks, diffusion models, hierarchical zone-POI generative structure are predefined by humans; 2) ignore the power of domain expert developed tools: domain urban planners have developed various tools in the urban planning process guided by urban theory, while existing pure neural networks based generation ignore the power of the tools developed by urban planner practitioners.
+To address these limitations, we outline a future research direction agentic urban AI planner, calling for a new synthesis of agentic AI and participatory urbanism that integrates AI capabilities with domain expertise and public engagement.